Rapid (San Diego): Route 215 (Mid-City Rapid)

-On October 12, 2014, the Mid-City Rapid (Route 215) service commenced operations from San Diego State University to Downtown San Diego via Balboa Park, North Park, Normal Heights, and City Heights.
-The buses used on this route are vinyled into the Rapid livery, but feature regular local-style transit bus seating instead.
-The next day, a peak hour rapid route, Route 237, commenced operation from the UC San Diego area to Rancho Bernardo, via San Diego and the I-15 HOT lanes.
-These routes have been described as "diet trolleys", but critics claim that the limited amount of spending on BRT compared to highway spending shows SANDAG's emphasis on highway and automobile-based transportation.
-Eventually, Route 237 was shortened to Miramar College due to an increased amount of transfers there, essentially making the route a school-to-school route, having colleges on both ends.
-This change was incorporated into the Transit Optimization Plan (TOP) in 2017.
+Mid-City Rapid (Route 215) operates between San Diego State University (SDSU), City Heights, Normal Heights, North Park, Balboa Park, and Downtown San Diego.
+The 10 mi route follows El Cajon and Park boulevards.
+Service began on October 12, 2014, following about a year of construction that included new shelters, street modifications, and improvements along the corridor.
+The route connects with other Rapid services, including routes 235 and 237, at the Boulevard Transit Plaza, and terminates at the SDSU Transit Center.
+While it was intended to reduce travel times on a heavily used transit corridor, the service has been limited by traffic congestion, particularly during peak periods, and by the absence of continuous dedicated bus lanes.

+Rapid 215 operates with a mix of side-running stations along El Cajon, center-running stations on the north end of Park (Howard and University), and uses existing bus stops on the south end of Park (San Diego Zoo and Naval Medical Center).
+In Downtown San Diego, it reuses Rapid stations already in place.
+The line was originally proposed to have a dedicated bus lane from end-to-end, but became business access and transit lanes along El Cajon and were eliminated in some places due to opposition from community groups, mostly representing business owners.

 Route 225 (South Bay Rapid)

-The South Bay Rapid (Route 225) began limited peak-hour service on September 4, 2018 between the East Palomar Park and Ride in Chula Vista and Downtown San Diego.
-The route initially operated in the Rapid Express pattern, headed northbound (into Downtown) in the morning and southbound (returning from Downtown) in afternoons with no reverse-commute opportunities or weekend service.
-This route expanded to full daily service on January 26, 2019 and now operates along a 21-mile (34-kilometer) route between the Otay Mesa Transit Center near the Otay Mesa Port of Entry and Downtown San Diego.
+The South Bay Rapid (Route 225) began limited peak-hour service on September 4, 2018, between the East Palomar Park and Ride in Chula Vista and downtown San Diego.
+The route initially operated in the Rapid Express pattern, headed northbound (into downtown) in the morning and southbound (returning from downtown) in afternoons with no reverse-commute opportunities or weekend service.
+This route expanded to full daily service on January 26, 2019, and now operates along a 21-mile (34-kilometer) route between the Otay Mesa Transit Center near the Otay Mesa Port of Entry and downtown San Diego.
 With this opening five new stations were also opened; these are located at Heritage Park, Lomas Verdes, Santa Venetia, the Otay Ranch Town Center, and at the recently developed, mixed-use Millenia community in Eastlake.
 It mostly follows the median on East Palomar Street, before running alongside Olympic Parkway and Eastlake Parkway to serve Otay Ranch.
 Throughout its planning, the route sparked controversy mainly by HOAs due to its bisection of the Otay Ranch and Eastlake communities and its proximity to nearby homes.
 The buses used on this route feature intercity coach-style seating, but have silver-colored destination displays on the outside compared to the rest of the fleet, which have amber ones.
 As with the opening of the original route, free bus rides were offered on the first week of operation on this route only.